 L-citrulline and agmatine sulfate stack exceptionally well together for those looking to increase L-arginine blood levels, stave off fatigue, and leave it all in the gym or on the field.
 Yeah Buddy doesn't skimp on the L-citrulline dosage or quality because when it comes to performing at your best, everything you put in your body counts.

-AGMASS?
-Agmatine Sulfate is a non-stimulant pump-inducing compound that increases blood flow, muscle fullness, and nutrient uptake in the muscles.
-This compound is a byproduct created during the body?s processing of L-Arginine.
-Agmatine protects against cell damage and acts a potent neurotransmitter in the body?s central nervous system.
+AGMASS - Agmatine Sulfate is a non-stimulant pump-inducing compound that increases blood flow, muscle fullness, and nutrient uptake in the muscles.
+This compound is a byproduct created during the body's processing of L-Arginine.
+Agmatine protects against cell damage and acts as a potent neurotransmitter in the body's central nervous system.